mihai-m-and-m/graphql-server-simplified/README.md

 Get a full GraphQL API server with MongoDB database from a simple json file.

-This server includes `express, express-graphql, graphql, mongoose, cors, dataloader, dotenv, mysql2` packages as default.
+This server includes `express, express-graphql, graphql, mongoose, cors, dataloader, dotenv, mysql2, graphql-depth-limit` packages as default.

 Also using `bcryptjs` to encrypt special password field (or any other field if you wish) and `jsonwebtoken` to secure protect the server.